 Recently, Amazon expanded the list of available instance types based on what processors support each instance.
 Options have included various Intel and AMD processors in the past.
 A fast-emerging processor is the AWS Graviton, which purports to add 7x the performance, 4x the compute cores, 5x the memory speed, and twice the amount of caching capacity.
 EC2 A1 instances are the first of Arm-based instances on AWS.

 Types of Amazon EC2 Metrics

-- Instance metrics
+- Instance Metrics

-- EBS metrics (Nitro-based instances)
+- Amazon EBS metrics for Nitro-based instances

 - Traffic mirroring metrics